🧘 Curs nou de Abheda Yoga

 “I have decided to follow the path of truth…”

-Helped thousands of beings achieve spiritual liberation
+He has helped thousands of beings achieve spiritual liberation

-PADMA-SAMBHAVA has influenced for the better the spiritual destiny of thousands of beings through the teachings of VAJRAYANA.
+PADMA-SAMBHAVA has influenced the spiritual destiny of thousands of beings for the better through the teachings of VAJRAYANA.

 He was born in a lotus flower